 Incoming doctoral students are guaranteed five years of financial support, which includes a stipend, tuition remission, health services fee, and a health-insurance subsidy.
 To ensure you receive the first available stipend payment, please see this stipend primer and take the described steps.

 Master’s students do not typically receive financial support, although some programs offer it when possible.
 Master's students in some programs are required to complete a Free Application for Federal Student Aid (FAFSA) or a CSS Profile through the College Board in order to receive a financial award.
 Please check with your program to determine if either of these applications is required.
 Financial information about individual students is treated confidentially.

-Students’ official letters of admission provide details of their funding packages (i.e., the number of years and levels of support).
-All promises of student support are subject to a student making satisfactory academic progress as determined by their program of study.
+Your official letter of admission provides details on your funding packages (i.e., the number of years and levels of support).
+All promises of financial support are subject to a student making satisfactory academic progress as determined by their program of study.

 |Office of Financial Aid|